mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 Search: "Note 12- Leases"
 1) Identify the type of assets being leased.
 2) Identify where the lease asset and the lease liability are reported.
-3) What fraction of lease agreements are capital/finance leases?
+3) What fraction of lease agreements are capital/finance vs operating leases?
 4) Identify the lease maturity schedule.